 Students with a disability as defined in the Equality Act 2010 may be eligible for additional funding to cover costs for extra support that is needed during their placement.

-In order to request such funding, student must complete the GO Managed Funding application by the stipulated deadline for any mobility taking place in 2024/25.
+In order to request such funding, student must complete the GPO Managed Funding application by the stipulated deadline for any mobility taking place during the 2025/26 academic year.
 Students are required to provide a full breakdown of costs in the application.
 It is not possible to request this funding retrospectively.

 Special Educational Needs funding and Disabled Student Allowance